stargately/stargately-docs/blog/2022-04-07-blockroma-v0.1.0.md

 Blockchain and crypto users, traders, and developers frequently reference blockchain explorers to see the status of their recent transactions and measure the pulse of on-chain activity to gauge the overall trends. blockchain explorers offer a straightforward way to explore on-chain data and browse many insights and opportunities.
 Use Blockroma to:

-- Observe activity on Ethereum web3 compatible blockchains
+- Observe activity on EVM compatible blockchains
 - View the latest transactions hashes
 - Keep track of the latest gas fees and transaction fees
 - Develop your own dApps by determining features you like